 It has been widely accepted that the pandemic can be a force majeure event when force majeure clauses include (1) 'pandemic' or 'epidemic' as defined force majeure events or (2) catch-all wording to include events beyond a shipyard's control.
 Force majeure events will usually entitle a shipyard to permissible delay, which extends the contractual delivery date.
 However, shipyards will need to prove more than that if they are to succeed with covid-related permissible delay claims to avoid liquidated damages or buyer termination for delay.

 Covid delay disputes have so far tended to focus on the more factual issues of causation and mitigation; that is to say, whether the actual cause of delay is covid-19 or another event that does not give rise to permissible delay, and whether the shipyard could have, but failed to, take steps to mitigate any resulting delay.
-It is important, therefore, for buyers and shipyards to keep up to date with relevant covid-19 rules and restrictions, to discuss the consequences of any such rules and restrictions and whether delays can be reduced or avoided with their site teams, sub-contractors and suppliers, and to keep written evidence and proper records of construction delays to ensure that they have evidence to support their position in a later dispute.
+Therefore, it is important for buyers and shipyards to keep up to date with relevant covid-19 rules and restrictions, to discuss the consequences of any such rules and restrictions and whether delays can be reduced or avoided with their site teams, sub-contractors and suppliers, and to keep written evidence and proper records of construction delays to ensure that they have evidence to support their position in a later dispute.

 Shipyards will also need to take care to properly notify buyers of force majeure or permissible delay claims resulting from covid-19.
 Subject to the terms of the contract, as the permissible delay and prevention cases referred to in Section III, above, emphasise, the right to claim can be lost if notice is not given in time.